nasa/kepler-pipeline/README.md

 This repository contains the source code of the Science Data Processing Pipeline.

-This repository contains the following files:
+The top-level directory contains the following files:

 * [kscrm.pdf](kscrm.pdf)
 The Kepler Source Code Road Map.
 This document contains most of the